The right garden hand tool can make all the difference when working in your small garden. These are my suggestions plus a giveaway.

 - A Transplanter.
 This tool is designed to make transplanting smaller plants.
 Some styles feature gradation marks to ensure you are planting each plant at the appropriate depth.

 To save time, you can look for high quality and affordable pre-packaged hand tool set.
-For example, you can pick up the highly rated Fiskars Softouch Garden Tool 3 Piece Set for approximately $18, the Radius Garden Ergonomic Garden Hand Tool Set for $40 or how about the Rae Dunn Garden Trowel and Hand Rake Box Set for $37. (it’s part of the giveaway below, be sure to enter!)
+For example, you can pick up the highly-rated Fiskars Softouch Garden Tool 3 Piece Set for approximately $18, the Radius Garden Ergonomic Garden Hand Tool Set for $40 or how about the INTOQ 9 Piece Garden Tool Set for $30. (it’s part of the giveaway below, be sure to enter!)

 Handheld clippers and edgers are also a bonus when you need to prune herbs and cut back small plants.
 I use my Fiskars By-Pass Pruning Shears almost daily as I am cleaning up around the yard and garden.
 I also have a small (but tough) set of stainless steel garden scissors that I use for harvesting herbs.
 I find them less bulky than the bypass shears and easier to handle for small jobs.

 When evaluating hand-held gardening tools, look for those that offer ergonomic design features, such as soft contoured handles designed to hold your wrist in a neutral position.
 This will reduce unnecessary strain on your hands and wrists while you are gardening.